 The data originate from national health records of more than 6 million COVID-19 patients, over 2 million of whom were confirmed to have COVID-19.
 More than 80 organizations have agreed to contribute health records for the effort.

-For more information and to request N3C access, email Ivette Emery (email@example.com) and check out the N3C website.
+For more information and to request N3C access, check out the N3C website or email Ivette Emery (firstname.lastname@example.org).